 JFK assassination triple-header!
 These films seem to have been made before good posters were a thing.
-But despite that, these are the 3 to watch – a movie and 2 documentaries, if you want to go into greater depth about the 1963 coup d’etat (state takeover) in the USA that deposed President Kennedy and replaced him with his arch-enemy Lyndon Johnson, in order for Johnson to reverse the policy direction of the US Government, among other things launching the Vietnam war from which Johnson’s family stood to make $25m.
+But despite that, these are the three to watch – a movie and two documentaries, if you want to go into greater depth about the 1963 coup d’etat (state takeover) in the USA that deposed President John Kennedy and replaced him with his arch-enemy Lyndon B Johnson, in order for Johnson to reverse the policy direction of the US Government to allow the launching of the Vietnam war from which Johnson’s family stood to make $25m.

 Then there’s the two docos.
-The world of Kennedy documentaries is a vast quagmire with an almost endless number of films purporting to reveal some secret or show some new perspective.
+The world of Kennedy documentaries is a vast quagmire with an almost endless number of films purporting to reveal new secrets or show some new perspective.
 An exhaustive survey of them would take a lifetime.
 However watching these two gives you what you need to know.
 The first was made during the ‘second generation’ investigation, by the House Select Committee on Assassinations in 1978, that concluded that there was, after all, a conspiracy to kill Kennedy and more than one person had been involved in the shooting.
-Like the report, that exposed the 1964 Warren Commission as having been a whitewash (in fact to a considerable extent the Warren Commissioners were themselves the killers!) the doc is incisive and devastating in blowing the murderers’ crude deception apart.
+Like the report, that exposed the 1964 Warren Commission as having been a whitewash (that in fact to a considerable extent the Warren Commissioners themselves were the killers!) the doc is incisive and devastating in blowing the murderers’ crude deception apart.

 The grand-daddy of them all though and final climax to all onscreen meditations on the Kennedy assassination is the landmark British-made documentary series ‘The Men Who Killed Kennedy’.
 This is a 9-part epic that goes into depth about a whole array of issues relating to the coup from start to finish.
 It is not perfect, for example it gives screen time to some witnesses that are not now considered credible such as Ed Hoffman, Beverley Oliver, Ruth Paine and Judith Baker.
-It also could use an update as the last episode was made in 2003 so it does not include new evidence that has come to light in the last 20 years such as Howard Hunt’s bombshell confession.
+It also could use an update as the last episode was made in 2003 so the series does not include new evidence that has come to light in the last 20 years, in particular Howard Hunt’s bombshell confession.
 But this is incidental.
 To all intents and purposes the murder is solved in this series.
 (If you want to skip to the ending, just watch Episode 9!)

 All in all this is a powerful and important body of work that chronicles an event that as one witness describes it ‘nullified’ American democracy and enslaved the American people to a gang of criminals.
-On the day this happened, the USA became a banana republic, and so it will remain until the truth is shouted from the rooftops ‘the criminal Lyndon Johnson murdered John F. Kennedy in a dirty coup d’etat for venal personal gain’.
-There needs to be a genuine truth and reconciliation process about this issue, bringing the truth to light and unveiling the culprits publicly and for the record, if America is ever to recover.
-And how about a memorial in the middle of the parking lot behind the picket fence with the names of the over 100 Americans murdered by the perpetrators of the coup, many of them honest, upstanding and brave citizens simply doing their duty to their country.
-The leader that achieves that feat will be a permanent hero of the Republic.
+On this day the USA became a banana republic and so it will remain until the truth is shouted from the rooftops that ‘the criminal Lyndon Johnson murdered JFK in a dirty coup d’etat for venal personal gain’.
+For America ever to recover there would need to be a genuine truth and reconciliation process about this issue, bringing the truth to light and unveiling the culprits publicly and for the record.
+And how about a memorial in the middle of the parking lot behind the picket fence with the names of the over 100 Americans murdered by the perpetrators of this coup?
+Many of them were honest, upstanding and brave citizens simply doing their duty to their country.
+Indeed, one positive that comes out of this story is the great character of citizenry that was (before 1963) inherent in the United States and Texas population.
+The leader that achieves such feats of justice and openness will be a permanent hero of the Republic.

-Until then this despicable crime is a black stain of guilt, shame and dishonor upon every American.
+Until then this loathsome crime is a black stain of guilt and shame that dishonors every American.